D'Angelo Ross: New England Patriots

-Ross was signed by the New England Patriots as an undrafted free agent on May 2, 2019.
-He was placed on injured reserve on August 12, 2019.
-On September 5, 2020, Ross was waived by the team and signed to the practice squad the next day.
-He was elevated to the active roster on January 2, 2021, for the team's week 17 game against the New York Jets, and reverted to the practice squad after the game.
-He signed a reserve/future contract on January 4, 2021.
+On May 2, 2019, Ross was signed by the New England Patriots as an undrafted free agent.
+He was placed on injured reserve on August 12.
+On September 5, 2020, Ross was released by the team and signed to the practice squad the following day.
+On January 2, 2021, he was elevated to the active roster for the team's Week 17 game against the New York Jets, and reverted to the practice squad after.
+He signed a reserve/future contract on January 4.

-On August 31, 2021, Ross was waived by the Patriots and re-signed to the practice squad.
+On September 1, Ross was released by the Patriots and re-signed to the practice squad.

 Miami Dolphins

 On January 25, 2022, Ross signed a reserve/future contract with the Miami Dolphins.
-He was waived/injured on August 29, 2022 and placed on injured reserve.
+He was waived/injured on August 29 and placed on injured reserve.
 He was released on September 1.

+In November 2022, Ross was selected by the St. Louis BattleHawks in the 2023 XFL draft.

 Houston Texans

 On November 22, 2022, Ross was signed to the Houston Texans practice squad.
 He signed a reserve/future contract on January 10, 2023.

+On August 29, 2023, Ross was released by the Texans as part of final roster cuts and re-signed to the practice squad on September 21.
+He was promoted to the active roster on October 18, waived by the Texans on October 23 and re-signed to the practice squad the following day.
+He was promoted back to the active roster on November 4.

+On July 18, 2024, Ross was placed on the active/physically unable to perform (PUP) list.
+He was released on August 27 and re-signed to the practice squad the following day.
+Ross was promoted to the active roster on September 18.
+He was waived on November 9 and re-signed to the practice squad two days later.

+On January 11, 2025, in a Wild Card game win against the Los Angeles Chargers, Ross returned a blocked PAT for a defensive two point conversion, the first time such a play has occurred in the playoffs since the rule was implemented in 2015.

+On August 26, 2025, Ross was released by the Texans as part of final roster cuts and re-signed to the practice squad the following week.

+Cleveland Browns

+On November 19, 2025, Ross was signed by the Cleveland Browns off the Texans practice squad.